UITBU/CISHack-UITBU/README.md

 - install packages `cd Idea4theworld_project && npm install`.
 - `react-native start` & `react-native run android`

-Now you should be able to run the project with react-native run-android
+Now you should be able to run the project with your physical device or an emulator(android) or a simulator(ios).

-If you need any help, feel free to let us know.
+If you face any issue, feel free to let us know.

-## Thank You. from Team Idea4TheWorld
+## Thank You from Team Idea4TheWorld